WVUHPC/GPUs-in-Scientific-Applications/_episodes/02-paradigms.md

 ~~~
 {: .language-c}

-In here we see a call to `MPI_Init()` the very first MPI function that must be call before any other.
+Here we see a call to `MPI_Init()` the very first MPI function that must be call before any other.
 A variable `MPI_Status` is added to be used later for the receiving function.
 The call to `MPI_Comm_size` and `MPI_Comm_rank` will retrieve the total number of processes involved in the calculation, a number that could change at runtime.
 Each individual process receives a number called `rank` and we are storing the integer in the variable with that name.

 In MPI we can avoid allocating big arrays full size in memory, but just allocating the portion of the array that will be used on each rank we can decrease the overall memory usage.
-A poorly written code will allocate entire arrays and used just a portion of the values.
-In here we are just allocating the amount of data actually needed.
+A poorly written code will allocate entire arrays and use just a portion of the values.
+Here we are just allocating the amount of data actually needed.

 ~~~
 n_per_proc = VECTOR_SIZE/total_proc;